Wellfleet 1832 House

 To do this required Ambrose Homes house lifting team to lift the home off of its one hundred and eighty year old foundation and create a new one.
 Once the foundation was complete the house was lowered back on it complete with all new electrical and plumbing.
 The other problem was to figure out how to straighten the walls and floors.
 In order to achieve this we set up a custom array of winches that allowed us to fine-tune the direction of the walls and re-strengthen the floors without having to demolish the home.

-we also raised the house on its new foundation approximately 10 inches above its prior grade level, which allowed smoother access from the sidewalk and reduced steps down to the home from the street.
-We were even able to restore the 150-year-old shutters to pristine condition in our custom workshop in Chatham, and reinstall them on the home’s exterior.
+Ambrose Homes' custom fabrication shop restored the one original one hundred and eighty year-old shutters to pristine condition.
+We also raised the house on its new foundation approximately ten inches above its prior grade level, which allows smoother access from the sidewalk and reduced steps down to the home from the street.

 We built coffered ceilings in the living and family rooms, which serve a dual purpose: first, they are aesthetically pleasing, and second, they conceal infrastructure updates without lowering the overall ceiling height.

 Because of the client's desire to use the home for large occasions and gatherings, we removed walls and reworked the traffic flow of the home as well as creating ease of access to the main rooms of the home from outside.